gogins/csound-ac/reaper/README.md

 ReaScript Actions (on macOS, that is the user's `~/Library/Application Support/REAPER/Scripts` directory).

-## Using
+## Usage

 The main concept is that the composer will write a ReaScript script in Python to algorithmically generate a score as a list of MIDI notes, either using CsoundAC, or using plain Python.
-The script must call the `score_to_midiitem` function to send the generated score to Reaper.
+The script must add the directory containing `ac_python.py` to the Python `sys.path` list, and import `ac_python`.
+After generating the score, the script must call the `score_to_midiitem` function to send the generated score to Reaper.

-The composer then selects a MidiItem in Reaper, and runs the script to
-generate the score and send its notes to the MidiItem, which is resized to fit the notes.
+To actually use the script, the composer selects a MidiItem on a Reaper Track, and runs the script to generate the score and send its notes to the MidiItem, which is resized to fit the notes.

 If a MidiItem is not selected, a new MidiItem is created on the first track.